gypsydave5/gypsydave5.github.io/posts/2017-10-21-lambda-logic.md

 operations.
 First, an easy one - $and$.
 And once again we're going to use the behaviour of $and$ to give us a clue as to the implementation.

-What' s the behaviour?
+What's the behaviour?
 This might be easier to do if we construct a truth table.
 What's a truth table I hear you cry?
 Well, in logic we can draw up a table showing the truth or falsity of a proposition (sentence that is either true or false) based upon the truth or falsity of the propositions from which it